brice/seven-adventure/Week1/README.md

    >> class MyString < String
    >> end

 OpenClass : To extends a class and create new function we just need to define function this way.
+In ruby you have the power to modify and extends any class at runtime.

     >> class NilClass
     >>    def empty?